MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-windows-1803-endpoints.md

 The following endpoint is used for OneNote Live Tile.
 To turn off traffic for this endpoint, either uninstall OneNote or [disable the Microsoft Store](manage-connections-from-windows-operating-system-components-to-microsoft-services.md#bkmk-windowsstore).
-If you disable the Microsoft store, other Store apps cannot be installed or updated.
+If you disable the Microsoft store, other Store apps can't be installed or updated.
-Additionally, the Microsoft Store can't revoke malicious Store apps and users will can still open them.
+Additionally, the Microsoft Store can't revoke malicious Store apps and users can still open them.

 | Source process | Protocol | Destination |
 |----------------|----------|------------|